 Epstein apparently said he needed to have “multiple orgasms” a day.

 A woman named Johanna Sjoberg testified that in early 2001, when she was a student at Palm Beach Atlantic College, Maxwell lured her to Epstein’s “under the guise of a legitimate job of answering phones.”
-Just one day later, per her account, someone named Emmy Taylor — whom Maxwell allegedly referred to as her “sex slave” — showed Sjoberg how to massage Epstein and bring him to orgasm.
+Just one day later, per her account, another woman — whom Maxwell allegedly referred to as her “sex slave” — showed Sjoberg how to massage Epstein and bring him to orgasm.
 When asked during her testimony why Epstein “received so many massages from so many different girls,” Sjoberg responded, “He explained to me that, in his opinion, he needed to have three orgasms a day.
 It was biological, like eating.”

 Epstein ordered several books about sadomasochism.

 A 2005 Amazon.com receipt that Palm Beach police confiscated shows a number of incriminating books on sadomasochism that were billed and delivered to Epstein’s address: SM 101: A Realistic Introduction, by Jay Wiseman; SlaveCraft: Roadmaps for Erotic Servitude — Principles, Skills, and Tools, by Guy Baldwin; and Training With Miss Abernathy: A Workbook for Erotic Slaves and Their Owners, by Christina Abernathy.

 Giuffre says she was coerced into having threesomes with Maxwell and Epstein.